 The growing impact investment market is targeted to offer positive capital returns as well as address the most pressing challenges in sustainable investment, renewable energy as well as basic accessible services like housing and healthcare.
 Impact investment is more than just a differentiator for a new investment product.
 It is giving rise to the enduring transformation that is expected to shift the very fabric of the global economy, thereby paving the way for a more stable and equitable economy.

 Impact investing as a sector has been growing significantly over the span of the last few years.
-2022 is expected to further intensify the growth of impact investment due to the venture of more mainstream investors in the market along with explosive growth in climate finance.
+2024 is expected to further intensify the growth of impact investment due to the venture of more mainstream investors in the market along with explosive growth in climate finance.

 Read more: Creating Value for Climate Change Crisis Through the Lens of Private Equity

-Key Impact Investment Trends 2022
+Sustainable Finance Impact Investment Trends

-1. Focus on Climate Crisis
+Focus on the Climate Crisis

-The major focus in 2022, so far, has been on tackling environmental crises and climate change.
+The major focus in 2024, so far, has been on tackling environmental crises and climate change.
 With COP26, the initiative has started receiving momentum and has grown into a climate finance-related movement, both in the financial and corporate world.
 However, as per the UN report, to protect the earth’s ecosystems and repair the existing damage, a total of USD 700 billion a year in extra funding from governments and businesses will be required over the next decade.

 Investors should now focus less on companies with heavy carbon-emitting industries, as they are likely to face the increasing risk of stranded assets as well as the changing resource landscape, new government regulations, and fading interest of consumers.
 Corporations across all sectors are facing requests from investors for financially relevant ESG data connected to their scope 1, 2, and 3 emissions.
 This data enables investors to better assess the company’s true exposure to a climate crisis and global warming.